jasonfleet/order-view/README.md

 http://localhost:8080/api/import/all
 ```

-The results are return as JSON.
+The results are returned as JSON.

 #### Order Update
 Once created there is no update to the orders.